 Whenever you want to borrow money, you want the lowest possible interest rate at the most convenient terms.
 The secret to finding a low-interest personal loan is simple — shop around.
 Make sure the lender explains the terms of the loan, including all fees and costs.
 However, low-interest personal loans are not easy to find.
-Even loans with higher interest rates are hard to come by.
-If you want a low-interest personal loan, then the lender is also going to ask tough questions, and expects the best from you.
+The lender is also going to ask tough questions and expects the best from you.

 Here is a guide to low-interest personal loans, asking and answering for you the 5 Ws:

 - Why Take a Personal Loan?

 - How do You Qualify for a Low-Interest Unsecured Loan?

 - Who offers and Where Can You Find Low-Interest Personal Loans?

 - When to Take a Personal loan?

 What is a Low-Interest Personal Loan?

 We are all familiar with different types of loans, taken for all kinds of reasons, such as purchase a home, buy a car, pay for a wedding and pay off debt.
 To take out a loan, you have to show the lender that you have the means to pay it back, and the willingness to do so.
 Some loans only require your signature, your guarantee.
 Many loans, referred to as secured loans, require that you pledge an asset as collateral, for example, a mortgage loan or an auto loan.
 (Almost all loans have some form of personal guarantee, although there do exist non-recourse loans).